Take Me Back To Dear Old Blighty

 by Florrie Forde.

 Blighty became the greatest hit of Fred Godfrey’s early career.
-Years later, around 1930, he was induced to appear on the Variety stage with Irish tenor Tom E. Finglass.
+Years later, in 1929, he was induced to appear on the Variety stage with Irish tenor Tom E. Finglass.
 The act featured Godfrey’s best-known chorus songs — with Fred on piano, an ever-present fag hanging from his lip — and Blighty was their big finish.
-After their 11 November [1930], appearance at the Exeter Hippodrome, the local newspaper’s reviewer gushed,
+After their 11 November 1929 appearance at the Exeter Hippodrome, the local newspaper’s reviewer gushed,

 The presence on stage of Fred Godfrey, the author of “Take Me Back To Dear Old Blighty,” gave rise to scenes of remarkable enthusiasm at Exeter Hippodrome last night, and the audiences at both houses revelled in the popular war-time chorus, the singing of which, however, was tinged with a feeling of sadness.
 Rarely, if ever, has there been a more unique occasion at the Hippodrome.
 Apart from the atmosphere engendered by the appearance on the stage on Armistice Night of the man who wrote a ditty that will always be associated with memories of the war, the popularity of many other songs composed by Fred Godfrey was made manifest, these including “Who Were You With Last Night?” and “Down Texas Way.”